NathanDarienTanner/OOP_Week9_Forum/README.md

 Ex 1) Inheritance for Employee Hierarchy

-The administration program may have a hierarchy of employees, such as SalesPerson, Manager, and Clerk.
-These employee types share some common attributes and behaviors, such as name, ID, and salary calculation.
+The administration program may have a hierarchy of employees, such as a Sales Person, a Manager, and a Clerk.
+These employee types share some common attributes and behaviours with each other such as name, ID, and salary calculation.

 Ex 2) Inheritance for Product Categories